atilantera/JAAL/doc/jaal-schema-documentation.md

   - finite state machines
     (deterministic finite automata, Turing machine)

+## initialState.json

+Initial state for the exercise.

+Properties:
+- dataStructures: an array of data structures.
+Only Graph, Matrix and Node data structures are allowed here.
+A single node is allowed in the initial state to represent an already initialized variable which has important role in the simulation, such as a temporary value for swaps in the Insertion sort algorithm.

 ## jaal.json

 JSON-based algorithm animation language.

-This is the schema that defines the main structure of the language.
+This is the the top-level schema which references to other schemas.
+It defines the main structure of the language.

 ## keyvalue.json